charlescol/news-domains-X-tracker/README.md

    - Updates the **top 100 most-followed accounts** daily.

 2. **Job 2 & Job 3 & Job 4 (Incremental updates):**
    - These jobs run in parallel to process accounts in batches of 100.
-With 3 tokens currently available, records are updated daily in batches of 300.
+With 3 tokens currently available, **records are updated daily in batches of 300**.
    - The progress is tracked using a JSON file (`state/progress.json`) to ensure no accounts are skipped.

 3. **Reordering and Cleaning:**